KatherineMichel/python-and-django-resources/README.md

 https://groups.google.com/forum/#!topic/django-developers/5CVsR9FSqmg | Django Async DEP - Google Groups
 https://github.com/andrewgodwin/deps/blob/async/draft/0009-async.rst | deps/0009-async.rst at async · andrewgodwin/deps
 https://github.com/andrewgodwin/deps | andrewgodwin/deps: Django Enhancement Proposals
+https://twitter.com/jacobian/status/1126557544934182913 | jacobian on Twitter: "Dear Microsoft, Instagram, Google, and other big names in the Python community: Django is going async.
+This is a huge opportunity for you to sponsor this work and be a hero.
+A few hundred thousand will buy this massive feature and more goodwill then you can possibly imagine.… https://t.co/z022PF653K"
 -->

 <!--